jerryhong21/sc-take-home-assessment-take-home-2025/blog.md

 Another major benefit is scalability, hierarchical relationships will be able to perform better with deep hierarchies and a larger database as opposed to a flat slice.

+#### Test planning for `getAllChildFolders` function  \(15/10/24\)

+##### Possible test cases:

+##### Basic functionalities include
+1. Single node (no children)
+2. Parent with multiple children
+3. Root node - no parent exists
+4. Nested child folders with depth

+###### Edge cases, these most likely deal with erraneous look up operations, duplicate folder names, duplicate orgids or other attributes

+- Non-existent parents
+- Parent in a different OrgID
+- Invalid orgId
+- Empty / invalid parent name (this can include non-ascii characters which are important of internationalisation)
+- Case sensitivity - difference cases of folder names
+- Parent is a leaf node
+- check malformed folder paths
+- parent name as a substring of exisitng folder (avoid partial matches)
+- Check for cyclic paths